SagarNagaraj21/File_structure_project_hashing/README.md

-Grocery Store management system is an application made using the concept of hashing(Linear Probing).
+Grocery Store management system is an application made using the concept of hashing(Linear Probing) and GUI in C++.

  The application contains the following features-
  1) Add item